piyush0101/jenkins-view-builder/README.md

 * List View
 * Radiator

-jenkins-view-builder as of now supports **List View** and **Build Pipeline View** with support for other views coming soon.
+jenkins-view-builder as of now supports **List View**, **Build Pipeline View** and **Nested View** with support for other views coming soon.
 Examples of yaml files are in the `tests/fixtures` folder.
 Views are specified as yaml files and given to the jenkins-view-builder to upload to jenkins.
 Say, you have the following **List View** view in a yaml file

         - view:
             type: list